htw-imi-showtime/showtime-website/content/ss22/master/m3-geolocation/_index.md

 {{</section >}}

 {{<section title="The Partners">}}
-Since our goal is to provide an app with subjects by different institution, we reached out to potential cooperation partners parallel to the development of our apps.
-Thank you at this point for your help and support!
+Since our goal is to fill our app with interesting subjects from different institution, we reached out to potential cooperation partners parallel to the development of our apps.
+Thank you at this point for your help, support and informative POI!

 - ["werk stadt – für alle"](https://werkstadtfueralle.wordpress.com/), a project self-managed by students at the TU Berlin.
 They cover three topics "Queer Berlin", "BIPoC Berlin" and "FLINTA".
 - ["RECLAIM TEMPELHOF!"](https://sites.google.com/view/reclaim/startseite?authuser=0), agency for performative formats with an urban and socio-political focus in and about public space.